 Typically, at this point on the product manager career path, you’ll need to have had some direct product management experience.
 At a minimum, a successful senior product manager will come in with professional experience that demonstrates her ability to think on her feet, be accountable for decisions, lead by example, and make data-driven decisions based on a multitude of complex, interdependent factors.
 This role will also require deep product and market knowledge.

 In terms of day-to-day responsibilities, senior product managers perform most of the same duties as described under the associate and mid-level product manager sections, just with higher-impact, higher-visibility products.
 They are in a position to lead other, more junior product managers and work closely with product leaders in the organization to contribute to and execute on product strategy.
 While other product managers might be heads down in the data or more involved with customer interviews and feedback, senior product managers begin to look more at the broader product process and start to become more of a voice for the product team to lead.

 Senior product managers that become a critical source of advice for other product managers and that successfully advocate for the product team to senior leadership are well-positioned to move on to a director-level role.
 This is especially true for senior product managers that are consistently exhibiting curiosity and passion not just for their product and customers, but also for the production process itself.

 A director-level role in product will require leadership experience, and the ability to build and trust a team to do the work you previously did as a sole contributor.
 The Director of Product role will further focus on building better processes and honing existing ones, improving overall team performance, and building consensus across the entire organization.

 Directors of Product spend a significant amount of time researching the market landscape their product lives in.
-What’s the latest info on competition?
-What are new product best practices?
-How can we improve our product development process, relationship between teams, and executive buy-in?
+What’s the latest info on the competition?
+What are the new product best practices?
+How can we improve our product development process, the relationship between teams, and executive buy-in?

 VP of Product